 "This is a community effort, community means everything to us and it can't be a community if there's just two of us at the top.
 We need all yall too, it's a party, pull up!"

-Yes!
-I was out to eat with my homegirl and went to the bathroom and I walked pass this guy who gave me the stare of life.
+VS: Yes!
+I was out to eat with my homegirl and went to the bathroom and I walked past this guy who gave me the stare of life.
 I'm sitting behind him and he's turning around the whole brunch looking at me.
 So before I left, I wrote my number down on a napkin and said, "Text me if you want later."
 And he did!
-We've seen each other every day since March 11th.
+We've seen each other every day since March 11.

 So I've had someone come in who shows and tells me just how worthy I am, even more than I imagined I was.
 He's my partner; anything I need he does, but he tells me no and tells me when I'm wrong.
 It's also special to be around someone and them not get on your nerves.
 I grew up [as] an only child, so I need a lot of space.
 I have to be alone a lot, so the fact that we can vibe and be together all day speaks volumes for me.